aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 Let's note the part about statistics for anomaly detection.

-Nowdays, some decades later the industry around attack detection has formed.
+Nowadays, some decades later the industry around attack detection has formed.
-There are different kinds of producs like IDSs, IPSs, WAFs, firewalls etc most of which offer rule-based attack detection.
-The idea of using some kind of statistical anomaly detection to detect attacks in prodiction doesn't seem that realistic as it used to back in a day.
+There are different kinds of products like IDSs, IPSs, WAFs, firewalls etc most of which offer rule-based attack detection.
+The idea of using some kind of statistical anomaly detection to detect attacks in production doesn't seem that realistic as it used to back in a day.
 But does it?

 ### Detection of attacks on Web Applications

-Most WAFs nowdays attempt to detect attacks in a similar fashion: that is some rule-based engine embedded into a revese proxy of some type.
-Rule-based detection has some disadvantages, for instance they fail to detect novel attacks while these same attacks can easily be detected by a human expert.
+Most WAFs nowadays attempt to detect attacks in a similar fashion: that is some rule-based engine embedded into a reverse proxy of some type.
+Rule-based detection has some disadvantages, for instance, they fail to detect novel attacks while these same attacks can easily be detected by a human expert.
 If you think about it, that's not very surprising, human brain works very differently from a set of regular expressions.